roccohimel/pycal-a/README.md

 - Evaluate basic equations
 - Calulate the area and circumfrance of a circle using diameter
 - Gain access to developer options
-  More will be comming soon!
+More fetures will be comming soon!